SamanthaFeinberg/SDS-322E---Group-9/Readme.md

 ## Overview

-The dataset under examination has been meticulously maintained and updated by the Arterial Management Division of the City of Austin Transportation & Public Works Department.
+The data set under examination has been meticulously maintained and updated by the Arterial Management Division of the City of Austin Transportation & Public Works Department.
 This comprehensive dataset provides in-depth information about various traffic detectors